akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 2. Click on the `User groups` submenu.
 3. Click on the `Create group` button.
 4. In the form that appears, give a name to your user group, `My Magento user group` for example.
-7. Save by clicking on the `Save` button.
+5. Save by clicking on the `Save` button.

+1. Click on the `Connect` menu.
-2. Click on the `Connections` submenu.
+2. Click on the `Connection settings` submenu.
 3. Click on the connection for which you want to set the permissions.
 4. On the right side of the screen, there is a `Permissions` section.
 Select the user group you've just created in the `Group` dropdown.
 ![Select the connection group](../img/select-the-connection-group.png)